ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Functors from the Standard Library

 Some ”modules” provide operations over an abstract type and need to be supplied with a parameter module used in their implementation.
 These “modules” are parametrised, in other words, functors.
 That's the case for the sets, maps, and hash tables provided by the standard library.
 It works like a contract between the functor and the developer:
-* If you provide a module that implements what is expected (the parameter interface)
+* If you provide a module that implements what is expected, as described the parameter interface
-* The functor returns a module that implements what is promised (the result interface)
+* The functor returns a module that implements what is promised, as described by the result interface

 Here is the module's signature that the functors `Set.Make` and `Map.Make` expect:
 ```ocaml